Positively Attaining Your Goals: 5 Questions To Ask Yourself

 Is it my past?

 There may be another reason you feel blocked.
-It might be the result of an event from your past that is driving your present behaviors, thoughts, feelings and reactions.
+It might be the result of an event from your past that is driving your present behaviors, thoughts, feelings, and reactions.
 No one gives enough credit to their past and how it affects his or her life today.
-I mention this because a lot of people I coach who are having trouble today when they find out that today's problems are the result of a past traumatic events he or she experienced growing up.
+I mention this because of a lot of people I coach who are having trouble today when they find out that today's problems are the result of past traumatic situations he or she experienced growing up.

-Let’s look at how your past experiences maybe a barrier today.
+Let’s look at how your past experiences may be a barrier today.
 The human brain is a very sophisticated recording device.
 It begins recording even before birth.
 A person does not remember everything that their brain has recorded and stored.
 Most of the recording called memories are logged into the long-term memory bank.

 For example; if a child runs home after a successful accomplishment (education, social or sports), excited to tell their mother or father.
-After telling the parent, he or she sees disappointment in the parent’s eyes or gets a negative response like “you could have done better” or “that’s all”, a core belief forms like “I am not good enough” or "I am stupid" along with a painful emotion of disappointment attached.
+After telling the parent, he or she sees disappointment in the parent’s eyes or gets a negative response like “you could have done better” or “that’s all”, a core belief forms like “I am not good enough” or "I am stupid" along with a painful an attached emotion of disappointment.
 The child suppresses the hurtful experience, ignores the defeating belief and does not make closure with the emotional pain.
-But the recording (memory) and belief is still alive and active in the subconscious mind.
+But the recording (memory) and beliefs are still alive and active in his or her subconscious mind.

 Going further, the child then grows up and in a job where a promotion opportunity comes up.
 He or she never applies.
 Why?
 Because the situation is a trigger, an old rooted core belief surfaces from his or her subconscious into the conscious mind saying -“You do not deserve a promotion" or "you're not good enough”.
 Positive change or success at that point is blocked, no action is taken, and the opportunity is missed.
 Throughout the whole experience, the person is unaware of the effects his or her old core beliefs have had on the situation.

 My past doesn't affect my ability to achieve my goals

 The root cause or in this case the core belief can be changed or shifted to a positive belief, therefore, changing how one believes, thinks and feels about past situations.
 Also, the associated emotion that was not dealt with back then can be diminished and brought to closure.
-Once the core belief is shifted and closure is made with the painful emotion, the brain no longer uses that event, belief or painful emotion as a barrier to success.
+Once the core beliefs are shifted and closure is attained with the associated painful emotion, the brain will no longer use events, beliefs or painful emotions as a barrier to success.